salemove/webcomponents-platform/README.md

 # webcomponents-platform

+# ⚠️ THIS FORK IS DEPRECATED ⚠️
+# It'll be deleted in December 2025

 A set of basic platform polyfills needed by webcomponents.js, such as a constructable `CustomEvent` and basic ES6 shims (`Object.assign` and `Array.from`)